twilio/twilio-python/README.md

 ### API Credentials

-The `Twilio` needs your Twilio credentials.
+The `Twilio` client needs your Twilio credentials.
 You can either pass these directly to the constructor (see the code below) or via environment variables.

 ```python